 Hello, my name is Nicole Dyer and I am a professional genealogist specializing in Southern United States research.
 I host the Research Like a Pro Genealogy Podcast with Diana, and am a co-author of Research Like a Pro: A Genealogist’s Guide.
 I enjoy working as an instructor for the Research Like a Pro study group and online course as well as the Research Like a Pro with DNA Study group.
 I speak regularly at local and national genealogical conferences.

 I created Family Locket in 2015 when I was volunteering as a family history consultant in my local area.
 I began teaching a community family history class each week and realized that I love helping people becoming better researchers.
 I volunteer at the Pima County Genealogy Society as the publicity committee chair.
 I am a member of the Association of Professional Genealogists, National Genealogy Society, Georgia Genealogical Society, and Pima County Genealogy Society.
 My research experience includes North and South Carolina, Virginia, Tennessee, Texas, and England.

-I have completed the following advanced educational experiences: Mastering Genealogical Proof Study Group, the Certification Discussion Group, the ProGen Study Group, and the following courses at the Salt Lake Institute of Genealogy in the Spring of 2019, All DNA Advanced Evidence Analysis Practicum at the Salt Lake Institute of Genealogy in the Fall of 2019, Meeting Standards Using DNA Evidence – Research Strategies at the Salt Lake Institute of Genealogy in January of 2020.
-I participate in an ongoing NGSQ Study Group.
+I have completed the following advanced educational experiences: Mastering Genealogical Proof Study Group, the Certification Discussion Group, the ProGen Study Group, and the following courses at the Salt Lake Institute of Genealogy (SLIG): Intermediate Foundations, Introduction to Genetic Genealogy, Advanced Methods, All DNA Advanced Evidence Analysis Practicum, and Meeting Standards Using DNA Evidence – Research Strategies.
+I participate in an ongoing NGSQ study group.